fogleman/hmm/README.md

 can be generated with the `--normal-map` argument.
 This will save a normal map as an RGB PNG to the specified path.
 This is useful for rendering higher resolution bumps and details while using a lower resolution triangle mesh.

+### Hillshade Images

+A grayscale hillshade image can be generated with the `--shade-path` argument.
+The altitude and azimuth of the light source can be changed with the `--shade-alt` and `--shade-az` arguments, which default to 45 degrees in altitude and 0 degrees from north (up).

 ### Performance